blinkbitcoin/blink-for-woocommerce/docs/future-work.md

 ## 8. Shrink the PHPStan baseline

-**Now.** PHPStan runs at level 8 and passes.
-New code has zero findings; the baseline holds 75 legacy ones, all in `BlinkLnGateway`, `BlinkApiClient`, `BlinkApiHelper`, `GlobalSettings`, `BlinkLnGatewayBlocks`, `OrderStates` and `Logger`.
+**Now.** PHPStan 2 runs at level 8 and passes.
+New code has zero findings; the baseline holds 69 legacy findings, all in `BlinkLnGateway`, `BlinkApiClient`, `BlinkApiHelper`, `GlobalSettings`, `BlinkLnGatewayBlocks`, `OrderStates` and `Logger`.